aunyks/supporter-token/README.md

 ## What is it, really?

 A Token Factory is a contract that extends the ERC-1155 standard to be more creator-friendly.

+### LICENSE
 Token Factory
 Copyright (C) 2021 Gerald Nash